Today’s Google Ads Help is an incredibly simple, yet often overlooked piece of the puzzle.

 Go Forth With Your New Bids!

-11 Replies to “Day 25 of AdWords Help: The Math Behind the Perfect Bid”
+11 thoughts on “Day 25 of AdWords Help: The Math Behind the Perfect Bid”

 I learned a lot here, Michael.
 Thanks for sharing this, especially the video.
 As someone new to AdWords, I had heard of this topic, but didn’t know the details.
 Breaking it down like this with the numbers makes it simple to digest.